ayrat555/ayrat555.github.io/_posts/2020-03-29-a-matter-of-habit.md

 I'll add documentation to the package soon after I add more keybindings for common mix tasks.
 But the package is already in the working state.
 I use it every day in my Elixir development.
 You can find it [here](https://github.com/ayrat555/mix.el).

-### Rust: el_monitorro - a web service written in Rus that can subscribe to data feeds and notify about new data.
+### Rust: el_monitorro - a web service written in Rust that can subscribe to data feeds and notify about new data.

 Again, it's my second try learning Rust.
 The first time I tried to learn Rust at the end of 2017 - the beginning of 2018.
 I have a couple of posts published in that period on this blog (you can find it) and one small library in Rust that I wrote - [crontab parser](https://github.com/ayrat555/cronenberg).
 I read through the Rust book and finished almost all [Exercsim exercises](https://github.com/ayrat-playground/exercism_rust) (Somebody starred it, lol).

 This time again I started re-reading Rust book.
 At the same time, I started writing a web app using Rocket web framework and Diesel ORM.
 The purpose of the app is to subscribe to data feeds (rss, twitter, instagram etc) and notify you about new entries.
 For now, I finished synchronization of rss feeds and started working on implementing Telegram bot to work with the app (subscribe to feeds, notifications).
-You can find the application [here](https://github.com/ayrat-playground/exercism_rust).
+You can find the application [here](https://github.com/ayrat555/el_monitorro).

 ### Book reading

 I started reading both fiction and non-fiction (programming) books.
 Every day after breakfast I read a  programming book for one hour.
-I already finished re-reading Pragmatic Programmer by Dave Thomas (actually, it stirred me into emacs) and I'm halfway through Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, John Vlissides, Richard Helm, Ralph Johnson (I spent my days writing functional languages but some patterns from this book still are very helpful).
+I already finished re-reading Pragmatic Programmer by Dave Thomas (actually, it stirred me into emacs) and I'm halfway through Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, John Vlissides, Richard Helm, Ralph Johnson (I spend my days writing functional languages but some patterns from this book still are very helpful).

 Before going to bed I read a fiction book to improve my English.
 As you may have guessed, English is not my native language.